 n Mikveh: This ceremonial bath played a key part in the rituals of observant Jews.

-n Synagogue: Guests take in a jaw-dropping re-creation of a typical village house of worship
+n Synagogue: Guests take in a jaw-dropping re-creation of a typical village house of worship and instruction.

 n Olive Mill: This area shows the vital role olives and olive oil played in village life.